 Going paperless enables firms to quickly retrieve records and improve productivity leading to more billable time.

 Vast stores of the world’s intellectual wealth have been lost over the years because of paper’s limitations as a medium for information storage.
 Time eventually makes paper brittle or difficult to read, ink can bleed, mold can develop, and even relatively mild shifts in atmospheric conditions can degrade paper over time.
 To protect against such damage, records are often stored in climate-controlled environments, which require significant investments of time and money to build and maintain.

 Records don’t age the same way in the cloud.
 They are kept for as long as necessary and remain pristine from the day they are scanned.
 Delicate, older records are preserved in their current state as well, and no longer have an impending expiration date.
 Permanently deleting records is as simple or complex as you’d like: you can make sure that the right people approve deletion.
 All in all, taking advantage of the cloud ensures information safety, indefinitely.

 5. Improved Compliance and Audit Trails

 People who are in contact with records may include individuals who transport the records, the workers who prep and scan, or third parties tasked with locating records when a customer requests retrieval.
-Digitizing and storing your records in a digital RM enables you to automate compliance checks and provide complete audit trails.
+Digitizing and storing your records in a cloud-based platform enables you to automate compliance checks and provide complete audit trails.